itsJohnny21/CSE-464-2024-jsalaz59/README.md

 // n4.removeFromGraph(); // An alternative method for removing a node
 ```

-A total of five nodes were created with IDs corresponding to their number in the creation process.
-After the complete digraph of size five was complete, the node with ID "4" node was removed.
+A total of five `Node`s were created with IDs corresponding to their number in the creation process.
+After the complete digraph of size five was fully created, the `Node` with ID "4" `Node` was removed.

 <div style="display: flex; justify-content: center;">
     <div style="display: flex; flex-direction: column; align-items: center;">